 Ryder Cup, a privately owned entity headquartered in the UK, was founded in 1927 and operates with approximately 40 employees.
 It reported $12.2M in revenue as of 2023.
 Functioning as a tier 3 media tech buyer, the organization primarily focuses on golf, specifically through its biennial men's golf competition between teams from Europe and the United States.
 Ryder Cup Europe, which comprises representatives of the European Tour Group (60%), the PGA of Great Britain and Ireland (20%), and the Confederation of Professional Golf (20%), owns the rights for the Ryder Cup when the competition is held in Europe.
 The European Tour Group is the Managing Partner with prime responsibility for all matters concerning The European Team.
 The PGA of Great Britain and Ireland serves as the Founding Partner, and the Confederation of Professional Golf is responsible for the management of the Ryder Cup European Development Trust.
 When the competition is held in the United States, the PGA of America owns the rights.

 Ryder Cup offers 5 products in the sports and media and telecoms services industries.
-Ryder Cup's product portfolio comprises of golf and media and TV services.
+Ryder Cup's product portfolio comprises of media and TV services and golf.

 Subscribe for full access to Ryder Cup's products in full detail